Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/Scrollbar.md

 ## Create with defined styles

-You can define a style according to the UX, then you can use the this style to ceate a scrollBar.
+You can define a style based on the user experience (UX) and then use this style to ceate a scroll bar.

-1. Firstly, we define a custome style as the whole view.
+1. Define a custom style:

     ```cs
-    internal class CustomeScrollBarStyle : StyleBase
+    internal class CustomScrollBarStyle : StyleBase
     {
         protected override ViewStyle GetViewStyle()
         {